 Saltery is a casual, and stylish brush font that has a bit of a vintage feel.
 I can see this to promote a yoga & surf retreat or a recipe blog.

 Wonderfall comes with a natural twist and casual style.
 This font emulates a handwritten marker effect, just perfect if you’re looking for a trendy and stylish font to use on social media quotes images.
 And the best part, it features an additional set of dingbats with outlined floral shapes and decorative ornamental lines.

 Jelytta is a beautiful and feminine font that’s also easy to read, so great for longer sub-headlines.
 It looks classy and sophisticated.

 I really like this beautiful, modern font that has a lot of charm.
 With quick dry strokes and a signature style, Northwell is perfect for branding projects.

-Just to mix it up, this is a free font that’s available in www.canva.com.
-You can use it for your social media posts, quotes you design for Instagram, flyers, or anything else you want do design with Canva.
+Just to mix it up, this is a free font that’s available in Canva.
+You can use it for your social media posts, quotes you design for Instagram, flyers, or anything else you want to design with Canva.
 Just be aware that because it’s free a lot of people are using it.

 So, how do use these custom handwritten fonts?

-If you don’t have Photoshop I recommend to sign up for Canva for work (with the free plan you can’t upload your own fonts unfortunately).
+If you don’t have Photoshop I recommend signing up for Canva Pro (with the free plan you can’t upload your own fonts unfortunately).
 That’s what I use and I love it!
 To add your new font choose “Brand Kit” in the left menu.
 Click on “Upload new font” and upload the .otf file of your font.
 You need to confirm that you own that font and are allowed to do so (you are if you bought the font) and that’s it, your new font will be available in the font selection menu when you create a new design.